 Additionally, SSH can be utilized by other file transfer applications like sftp and rsync to ensure secure transfers.

 Examples for the following file transfer methods are based on the above setup.

-Make sure you have access right to the remote server and correct permission to the remote files and folders
+Make sure you have SSH access to the remote server with adequate permission to the remote files and folders.

 $ scp myfile.txt remoteuser@remoteserver:/remote/folder/